 - Move one asset then the next, aligning them based on their top or side edges; you can align assets along a common horizontal or vertical line.

 This feature allows assets to snap into place, making it easier to organize and align one or more assets (or groups of assets).
 In addition, once you enable Snap to Grid, the feature remains active even if you exit the workspace.
-This setting is specific to user preferences and, once enabled, remains active for all workspaces.
+This setting is specific to member preferences and, once enabled, remains active for all workspaces.
 You can move the Snap to Grid setting to None to deactivate this feature.

 The Show Grid toggle switch (which allows you to view the workspace gridlines) does not have to be activated for the Snap to Grid feature to function.
 That noted, alignment is not associated with the Show Grid feature and, as such, you can align assets if this feature is OFF and gridlines not visible.
 Gridline visibility (particularly when the workspace is magnified) may facilitate alignment.